-The principal role of the Remuneration Committee is to establish the approach to remuneration across NHBC and to review remuneration trends, agree the pay and benefits for employees, including any payments made under bonus schemes and any changes to employee benefit structures, and agree the pay and benefits of the Chief Executive Officer and the other Executive Directors as well as the fee paid to the Chair.
+The principal role of the Remuneration Committee is to establish the approach to remuneration across NHBC and to review remuneration trends, agree the pay and benefits for employees, including any payments made under bonus schemes and any changes to employee benefit structures, and agree the pay and benefits of the Chief Executive and the other executive directors as well as the fee paid to the Chairman.

-All members of the Committee are independent nonexecutive directors.
-The Chair, Chief Executive Officer, Head of HR, and other members of the management team also attend the meeting where appropriate.
+The majority of members of the Remuneration Committee are independent Non-Executive Directors.
+The Chairman of the Board, Chief Executive, Head of HR, and other members of the management team also attend the meeting where appropriate.